tbrowder/Raku-Lint/README.md

   --file=X   Files listed in file X are added to the list of files
                to check.
-  --verbose  Reports errors in detail to stdout.
+  --verbose  Reports more details to stdout.
 ```

 AUTHOR